pulp-platform/carfield/docs/gs.md

 To run all build targets above (†)(‡):

 ```
-make car-init
+make car-init-all
 ```

-Running `car-init` is *required* at least once to correctly configure IPs we depend on.
-On reconfiguring any generated hardware or changing IP versions, `car-init` should be rerun.
+Running `car-init-all` is *required* at least once to correctly configure IPs we depend on.
+On reconfiguring any generated hardware or changing IP versions, `car-init-all` should be rerun.

 The following additional targets are not invoked by the above, but also available: